For the cookie crust:

 - Bake for 10 minutes, until it starts to dry and brown.
 Reserve on a wire rack while you make the filling.

 - Keep the oven turned on.

 For the filling:

-- In a large bowl put the condensed milk and add the egg yolks and mix with a wire whisk or spatula.
+- Pour the condensed milk into a large bowl, add the egg yolks and mix with a wire whisk or spatula.
 Don’t beat.

 - Add the lime juice and mix well.
 The mixture will thicken almost immediately.

-- Add the tequila, orange liquor and zest and mix well.
+- Add the tequila, liquor, and lime zest and mix well.

-- Let cool completely on a wire rack, wrap in plastic or put a piece of plastic on top and refrigerate for a few hours or overnight.
+- Let cool completely on a wire rack, wrap in plastic, or put a piece of plastic wrap on top lightly touching the surface and refrigerate for a few hours or overnight.

-- When ready to serve, take it out of the fridge 10 minutes before so it's easier to unmold.
+- Take it out of the fridge 10 minutes before ready to serve it so it's easier to remove from the pie dish.
 Carefully unlock the sides of the pan from the crust (it might feel as though it's stuck but it will be fine) and place it on a smooth surface.
 I usually leave the bottom of the pan and transfer it to the serving plate, but you can very carefully lift the pie with a large spatula and transfer it to the serving plate.